dfir-iris/iris-web/docker_authentication/documentation/notes.md

 ![set_access_type.png](images/set_access_type.png)

+In the *Themes* tab, it is possible to configure the look and feel of the Keycloak interface for the standard users.
+Several themes are available to use.
+A IRIS specific theme has been created under the name *iris_custom*.

 After doing this, a new tab called *Credentials* should appear.
 It contains a very important information: the **client secret**